FOR IMMEDIATE RELEASE Connecticut Department of Public Health

-“Cardiovascular disease is the leading killer in our nation and it is important that people do what they can to keep their hearts healthy,” stated DPH Commissioner Dr. J. Robert Galvin.
-“You can reduce your risk of cardiovascular disease by taking steps like eating healthy, exercising regularly, quitting tobacco use, and getting regular health screenings.”
+According to health officials, cardiovascular disease is the leading killer in the nation and it is important that people do what they can to keep their hearts healthy.
+The public can reduce their risk of cardiovascular disease by taking steps like eating healthy, exercising regularly, quitting tobacco use, and getting regular health screenings.

 Since 1963, Congress has required the president to proclaim February "American Heart Month."
 The American Heart Association works with the administration to draft and sign this annual proclamation.

-On Friday, February 5th, people around the nation are encouraged to “Go Red for Women.”
+This Friday, February 4th, people around the nation are encouraged to “Go Red for Women.”
 Every year, the American Heart Association asks people to wear red on National Wear Red Day to raise awareness for cardiovascular disease in women.
-Cardiovascular disease, a largely preventable disease, kills approximately 450,000 women each year, about one every minute.
+Cardiovascular disease, a largely preventable disease, kills approximately 500,000 women each year.
 More women die of cardiovascular disease than the next five causes of death combined, including all forms of cancer.

 The American Heart Association’s Go Red For Women website contains many resources for helping women make heart-healthy choices every day.
 You can visit GoRedForWomen.org online for resources including:

-Community of Stories: Join Go Red For Women to connect with others who are speaking up for women’s heart health nationwide and sharing their healthy choices.
+· Women are Speaking Up: Hear from women who are sharing their stories and speaking up for women’s heart health nationwide and sharing their healthy choices.